scandihealth/drools-wb/README.md

 ##Setting Up GWT Super Dev Mode
 _Work in progress - we are still figuring out the best way to run Super Dev Mode_
-###Running GWT code server through maven (works!)
+###Running GWT code server through maven (works partially)
 1. On _Drools Workbench - WebApp_ run Maven 'clean'
 2. On _Drools Workbench - WebApp_ run Maven 'csc-gwt:debug' (use the "Execute Maven Goal" button in IDEA - remember to set _Working directory_ to drools-wb-webapp)
 3. Attach a IDEA Remote debugger on port 8000 (Now the GWT Development Mode window should pop up)
 4. Click the "Launch Default Browser" button when it is available

 **There is still some problems in GWT debug mode:**
-The Drools-WB controller cannot be instantiated
+Currently it is not possible to connect a KIE Execution Server while debugging drools-wb.
-[INFO] ERROR [io.undertow.request] UT005023: Exception handling request to /drools-wb-webapp/rest/controller/server/dev-kie-server: org.jboss.resteasy.spi.UnhandledException: java.lang.NoClassDefFoundError: Could not initialize class org.kie.server.controller.rest.ControllerUtils
+If you try to connect a KIE server to drools-wb, it will produce errors.

 ###Running GWT code server through IDEA (not working)
 http://blog.athico.com/2014/05/running-drools-wb-with-gwts-superdevmode.html